DatavenueLiveObjects/external-connector-SDK-LiveObjects-/README.md

 ```
 public class MyMessageCallback implements MessageCallback {
     @Override
-    public void onMessage(String nodeId, CommandRequest commandRequest) {
+    public Object onMessage(CommandRequest commandRequest) {
+        return null;
     }
 }
 ```
+If acknowledgement mode isn't set to `NONE`, a command response with the request’s id will be published automatically.
+Object returned by `onMessage` method will be used as value of response field inside command response.
+If you want the response field to be blank, return `null`.

-And use it to create an `ExternalConnectorClient` configuration:
+Use that prepared `MessageCallback` to create an `ExternalConnectorClient`:
 ```
 ExternalConnectorParameters parameters = ExternalConnectorParameters.builder()
                 .hostname("ssl://liveobjects.orange-business.com:8883")